 I Know Why the Caged Bird Sings – by Maya Angelou

 Maya Angelou has always been a source of inspiration for me.
-She is of the same era as the likes of the great Sidney Poitier and Nina Simone – an era full of hardened, African-American pioneers who persevered through terrible situations and overcame their backgrounds to share their talents with the world.
+She is of the same era as the likes of the great Sidney Poitier and Nina Simone – an era full of hardened, African-American pioneers who persevered through terrible situations and overcame unspeakable hardship.
 Angelou fits so well within that time period, and was a huge voice of comfort and reason to the many who faced adversity during the Civil Rights Movement.
-To me, she always had a poised, inviting warmth to her and I can’t wait to read her famous autobiographical account of her early years.
+Her poised and inviting warmth shows in her famous autobiographical account of her early years.
 If you want to find out who Maya Angelou really was, what better way to start than to read about the young life and makings of a great, great woman.

 The Girl Who Fell From the Sky – by Heidi W. Durrow